-The Board has adopted the requirements of GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+The Board follows the requirements of GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This statement establishes fund balance classifications that comprise a hierarchy based primarily on the extent to which a government is bound to observe constraints imposed upon the use of the resources reported in governmental funds.
-Additionally, this statement clarifies the definitions of the general fund, special revenue fund type, and permanent fund type as applicable to the Board.
-This statement changes the fund balance classifications reported on the Governmental Fund Balance Sheet and requires expanded disclosure of the Board's policies and procedures as it relates to authority levels, spending policy, and reporting of encumbrances.
-Fund balance reclassifications made to conform to the provisions of this Statement have been applied retroactively by restating fund balance for all prior periods presented.